Our School

 School History

-Venerable John Merlini Catholic School was established in September 1981, sharing a leased facility with Whitfield Public School under the North York Board of Education.
-The school community originally included families from the St. Gaspar and St. Roch Catholic School communities, located south of Steeles Avenue and west of Islington Avenue.
+Our original school community included families from the St. Gaspar and St. Roch Catholic School communities, located south of Steeles Avenue and west of Islington Avenue.

-In 2002, St. Gaspar Catholic School merged with Venerable John Merlini, forming a unified school community.
+In 2002, St. Gaspar Catholic School merged with our school, bringing the two communities together to form a unified school community.

 Our Namesake